Do you have experience managing the help desk as an IT professional? Or are you just beginning your career in this area?

 The Computing Technology Industry Group (CompTIA), a non-profit trade association based in the United States, created the A+ certification.

-There are two tests you must pass in order to achieve this certification: Core 1 (220-1101) and Core 2 (220-1102).
+You must pass two tests to achieve this certification: Core 1 (220-1101) and Core 2 (220-1102).

 The CompTIA A+ is a performance-based certification that verifies a candidate’s ability to repair PCs, diagnose, and resolve a wide range of networking, operating system, mobile device, and security issues.